nielskrijger/node-url-permissions/README.md

 - `/groups/my-group:read` - grants read access to the group `/groups/my-group`.
 - `/articles?author=user1:read,update` - grants read and update access to the articles whose author is `user1`.
-- `/**:all` - grants access to all actions for all resources, e.g. an administrator.
+- `/**:owner` - grants access to all available actions for all resources, e.g. an administrator.
 - `https://newspaper.com/articles?author=user1:read,update` - grants read and update access to all newspaper articles whose author is `user1`.

 URL Based Permissions are intended for web services that: